-"Give me Librium or give me meth." - "I'd
+"Give me Librium or give me meth."

 like a, uh, plain omelette.
 No potatoes.
 Tomatoes instead.
 A cup